 In accounting for grants and other contributions related to capital investment, the Capital Grant and Receipts Unapplied represents the total grant and other contributions received, for which expenditure has not yet been incurred.
-This account also represents the Capital Receipts received yet to be utilised for equal pay liabilities:
+This account also includes Capital Receipts received in respect of the sale and leaseback arrangements concluded during 2022/23, yet to be utilised for equal pay liabilities (see Management Commentary - Financial Review - Equal Pay, page 13).
+The following table shows the movement on the Capital Grants and Receipts Unapplied Account during the year: